Transforming Operational Efficiency with Outcome by Design™

 Leadership incentives to system performance

+When those elements reinforce each other, results stabilize.
+Improvement sticks.
 Delivery becomes more predictable.
 Leaders stop fighting friction they unintentionally created.

 “Eighty-five percent of the reasons for failure are deficiencies in the systems and process rather than the employee.
 The role of management is to change the process rather than badgering individuals to do better.”